austinmartinez12/EDS223-HW1/README.md

 -   How is my read me? ( how do i get rid of editior options)
 -   is the references ok? what about data acsess?
 -   How are my maps? anything I should add or change
 -   How do I render it as a PDF
 -   Do I need all the files in my data folder?
+    -   do i add data to my table of contents
 -   is the table of contents ok?
 -   How is my map description?